 Most Husky owners in Calgary will live through at least one escape.
 The dog gets out the front door during a delivery, digs under the fence in the backyard, opens a latch, or slips the leash on a walk.
 The breed was developed for sled-running independence and combines that with high prey drive, and the result is a dog who finds creative paths to wherever they want to go.
 The good news: escape behaviour is largely a physical-infrastructure problem, not a training problem.
 The right fence, the right collar, the right hardware solves most of it.

-Halo Husky Haven and Calgary Animal Services see escaped Huskies regularly.
-The dogs that come back fast are the ones with GPS collars, current microchip registration, and owners who know what to do in the first 30 minutes.
-The dogs that do not come back are usually the ones whose owners chased them, made eye contact, and panicked.
+Local Husky-experienced rescues and Calgary's Responsible Pet Ownership Bylaw framework (which requires microchip registration and a current pet licence) both shape how a loose-dog recovery actually plays out.
+The dogs that come back fastest are the ones with GPS collars, current microchip registration, and owners who know what to do in the first 30 minutes.
+The dogs that take longest are usually the ones whose owners chased them, made eye contact, and panicked.
 The protocol matters as much as the prevention.

-This guide covers the genetic reasons Huskies escape, fence specifications that actually hold, dig-proofing options for Calgary backyards, GPS collar recommendations, the off-leash truth, prey drive with cats and wildlife, and the recovery protocol for when your dog gets loose.
-If you are still considering a Husky, see Is a Husky Right for You.
+This guide focuses on recognition and prevention: the genetic reasons Huskies escape, fence specifications that hold, dig-proofing options for Calgary backyards, GPS collar choices, prey drive with cats and wildlife, and the first-30-minutes recovery checklist.
+For training protocols (recall work, leash handling, force-free Calgary trainers) see Husky Training Calgary.
+For exercise load (the under-exercised Husky is the escape-prone Husky) see Husky Exercise & Lifestyle Calgary.
+Still deciding on the breed?
+See Is a Husky Right for You.

 Why Huskies Escape: The Genetic Picture